 The first step is to infuse your carrier oil with the dried arnica flowers.
 In a small pot, add the carrier oil and dried arnica, and place it over low heat for about 30 minutes.
 After 30 minutes, strain out the flowers.

-Take 1/2 cup of your arnica-infused oil, and put it in a double boiler (or a bowl placed over simmering water) and add your beeswax.
+Take 1/2 cup of your arnica-infused oil, and put it in a double boiler (or a bowl placed over simmering water) and add the very useful ingredient beeswax.
 When the beeswax has melted, add the shea butter and let it melt too.

 In another container or small cup, combine the borax and the 1/4 cup of hot water.
 Stir until the borax has dissolved.